jamescherti/minimal-emacs.d/README.md

 ## Links

 - [minimal-emacs.d @GitHub](https://github.com/jamescherti/minimal-emacs.d)

+Contribution from the minimal-emacs.d community:
+- [Sunng's minimal-emacs.d Nix flak](https://codeberg.org/sunng/minimal-emacs.d-nix-hm): A Nix flake that enables reproducible deployment of minimal-emacs.d, allowing the Emacs configuration to be pinned, built, and installed through Nix.

 Other Emacs packages by the same author:
 - [compile-angel.el](https://github.com/jamescherti/compile-angel.el): **Speed up Emacs!** This package guarantees that all .el files are both byte-compiled and native-compiled, which significantly speeds up Emacs.